This post may contain affiliate links. See my disclosure policy.

 - When ready to smoke, remove the ham from the fridge 1 hour before smoking.

-- Make the basting sauce by combining the chicken broth, pineapple juice, vegetable oil, and mustard in a small saucepan.
+- Make the basting sauce by combining the chicken broth, pineapple juice, olive oil, and mustard in a small saucepan.
 Warm the basting sauce over medium heat, stirring occasionally for 5 minutes.

 - Make the glaze by whisking together the honey, pineapple juice, and mustard.